Iowa Republican Gov. Kim Reynolds announces she won't seek reelection in 2026

 Praise for the governor poured in from Iowa’s Republican leaders after her announcement, many highlighting her achievements on growing Iowa's workforce and lowering taxes.

-“Taxes are low, cash reserves are full, our freedoms defended, and Iowa’s future has never been brighter,” Iowa GOP Chairman Jeff Kaufmann said in a statement.
+“Taxes are low, cash reserves are full, our freedoms defended, and Iowa’s future has never been brighter,” Jeff Kaufmann, chair of the Republican Party of Iowa, said in a statement.

+Now comes the first wide-open primary for Republicans after more than a decade of Reynolds, and Branstad before her.

-A campaign committee for Reynolds took in $1.8 million in 2024 and had about $3 million cash on hand, according to campaign finance filings.
+A campaign committee for Reynolds took in $1.8 million last year and had about $3 million cash on hand at end of the year, according to campaign finance filings, a signal to her fellow Republicans that she had been fundraising for another run for office.

 One Republican — a pastor and former state representative, Brad Sherman — had already said he would run for governor before Reynolds’ announcement Friday.